akendrick451/add-cover-to-ao3-files/README.md

 ## Deployment

-Run the `build.py` script to create the version of the site for deployment.
+Run the `deploy.py` script.

-This inlines the two JavaScript files, so we get a single HTML file which contains the entire tool.
+This will compile the app into a single JavaScript file, then upload it to my web server.